Virginia Automobile Insurance Plan (VAIP)

 Contents

-What is the Virginia Auto Insurance Plan?
-(VAIP)
+What is the Virginia Auto Insurance Plan (VAIP)?

-VAIP itself is not an insurance company.
-It’s an organization that randomly assigns drivers to car insurance companies in proportion to the amount of business each insurer writes for the voluntary market in the state.
-You may not request a specific auto insurance company.
-Your premium quotes, policy numbers, billing information and claims will all be handled by the insurance company to which you are assigned.
+The VAIP itself is not an insurance company.
+It's an organization that randomly assigns drivers to car insurance companies in proportion to the amount of business each insurer writes for the voluntary market in the state.

 VAIP eligibility

-- live in Virginia
+- Live in Virginia

-- you don’t pay your insurance premiums on time
+- You don't pay your insurance premiums on time

-- you don’t present your vehicle for inspection if you’ve chosen insurance that covers physical damage to your car
+- You don't present your vehicle for inspection if you've chosen insurance that covers physical damage to your car

 As soon as the problem is resolved, you may reapply for insurance.